ARMmbed/uvisor/docs/api/QUICKSTART.md

 ### Calling the public secure entry point

 To call the public secure entry point from any other box, you can use the `secure_get_index` function.
 It will automatically do an RPC call into the secure box and serialize the return value.
-You can try this out from the main box.
+You can try this out from the public box.
 In `~/code/uvisor-example/source/main.cpp`, first include the header file for the secure box:

 ```cpp
 /* ~/code/uvisor-example/source/main.cpp */